 NOTE: Fisch & Fred mention a four-digit Seville 4 Special (called Model 4 Special s/n 5417) on page 235 .

 The Masterbilt serialnumber system did not start with the number 1000 but with the number 5000.
 The reason for this is unknown.
-The serial numbers were blind stamped on the interior back under the bass f-hole, generally below but sometimes on the (oval) label, maybe even without a label like the earlier Recording and Seville models.
+The serial numbers were blind stamped on the interior back under the bass f-hole, generally below but sometimes on the (oval) label.
+The very early examples had no label just like the earlier Recording and Seville models.

 Broadway s/n 5053 blind stamped without a label